-The people who belong to this type are very empathetic, warm and have the capability to easily feel the needs of others and to satisfy them.
-With this incredible gift, they can intuitively feel what others need.
+The people who belong to this type are very empathetic, warm, and have the capability to easily feel the needs of others and to satisfy them.

-They can push their opinion, offering help and trying to make decisions for others.
+Helpers can push their opinion by offering help and trying to make decisions for others.
 They take all of these actions in order to escape from their biggest fear — a fear of being unwanted/unneeded.
 They believe that they have to do something in order to win the love and acceptance of others.

-During childhood, The Helper's learn that you must first meet the needs of others before you meet your own.
-That you have to give in order to receive.
-And that you have to fight for the love and attention of others because love is not something which is easily given.
+During childhood, Helpers learn that you must first meet the needs of others before you meet your own; that you have to give in order to receive; and that you have to fight for the love and attention of others because love is not something which is easily given.

-The Helper must find an inner love which does not depend on the judgment/evaluation of others.
+The Helper must find an inner love which does not depend on the judgement of others.
 Love can be more than simply giving and receiving.
-When they find that inner love and care more for themselves, they become personalities who shine with love for others.
+When they find more inner love and care for themselves, they become personalities who shine with love for others.

-What others of your type say about themselves
+What other people of your type say about themselves:

 I want others to like and accept me.

 For me, it is very important to have connection with others.